HirutAssefa/MySQL-Tutorial/README.md

 1. Find the number of Artists in the studio (without a HAVING clause)

 SELECT role, COUNT(*) as Number_of_artists

 FROM employees

 WHERE role = "Artist";

 2. Find the number of Employees of each role in the studio

 SELECT role, COUNT(*)

 FROM employees

 GROUP BY role;

 3. Find the total number of years employed by all Engineers

 SELECT role, SUM(years_employed)

 FROM employees

 GROUP BY role

 HAVING role = "Engineer";

 ---

-## SQL Lesson 12: Order of execution of a Query
+## Lesson 12: Order of execution of a Query

 Understand the logical order in which a SQL query is processed.

 ***Usage**:Complete SELECT query

 SELECT DISTINCT column, AGG_FUNC(column_or_expression), …

 FROM mytable

     JOIN another_table

       ON mytable.column = another_table.column

     WHERE constraint_expression

     GROUP BY column

     HAVING constraint_expression

     ORDER BY column ASC/DESC

     LIMIT count OFFSET COUNT;

 ### Exercise 12: